'General Hospital' Spoilers: Oscar's Condition Rocks Port Charles As Kim Faces Difficult Questions & Decisions

 This storyline will bring the character of Terry into the mix of things as she orchestrates a care plan for Oscar, and General Hospital spoilers note that Drew will lean on Sam while he struggles to support his son.
 Viewers watched last week as Jason bonded some with his nephew, and viewers will surely see Jason, Carly, and Sonny involved in this as they’re connected to Oscar now too.

-Julian just reached out to plead with Drew’s help in winning over Kim’s son and he’ll have an opportunity here to support his girlfriend and son as they battle this illness.
-General Hospital spoilers have detailed that a big storyline that involves Kim, Julian, and Alexis is about to begin, so it sounds as if this may ultimately touch Alexis in some way too.
+Julian just reached out to plead for Drew’s help in winning over Kim’s son and he’ll have an opportunity here to support his girlfriend and son as they battle this illness.
+General Hospital spoilers have detailed that a big storyline that involves Kim, Julian, and Alexis is about to begin, so it sounds as if this may ultimately touch Alexis in some way, too.

 Will Oscar survive this recurrence of his illness?
 Kim seems to feel as if this isn’t a battle he can win again, but everybody is going to push hard to get the teen the care he needs to recover.
 Stay tuned for additional General Hospital spoilers as this storyline moves forward to see what comes next and how this tragic illness impacts everybody in Port Charles.